sysprog21/vwifi/README.md

 # vwifi: A Simple Virtual Wireless Driver for Linux

-`vwifi` implements a minimal interface to achieve basic functionalities, such as scanning dummy Wi-Fi networks, connecting, and disconnecting from them.
+`vwifi` implements a minimal interface to provide essential functionalities, such as scanning for dummy Wi-Fi networks, establishing connections, and disconnecting from them.

-It is based on the [cfg80211 subsystem](https://www.kernel.org/doc/html/latest/driver-api/80211/cfg80211.html), which works together with FullMAC drivers.
-Currently, vwifi supports both Station Mode and Host AP Mode, and is well-equipped with WPA/WPA2 security facilities.
-This enables users to set up a wireless environment using vwifi, hostapd (in HostAP mode interface), and wpa_supplicant (in station mode interface).
+It is built upon the [cfg80211 subsystem](https://www.kernel.org/doc/html/latest/driver-api/80211/cfg80211.html), which collaborates with FullMAC drivers.
+Currently, `vwifi` supports both Station Mode and Host AP Mode and is equipped with robust WPA/WPA2 security features.
+This enables users to configure a wireless environment using `vwifi`, `hostapd` (in HostAP mode interface), and `wpa_supplicant` (in station mode interface).

-Furthermore, when running on hypervisors like Qemu, `vwifi` becomes a `virtio-net` driver and has the capability to do inter-guest communication.
-To test `vwifi` with the virtio feature, [click here](#Testing-environment-(virtio)) to jump to the virtio section below.
+Moreover, when running on hypervisors like QEMU, `vwifi` functions as a virtio-net driver, allowing for inter-guest communication.

 ## Prerequisite